1 May 2010

 the third one free.
 And we didn’t have to do them all on the same day.
 So

-of them.
+them.
 Literally.
 I think we’d picked the right time to go.
-At any other
+At any other time

-time of year they swans would probably be doing what swans do – swimming
+of year they swans would probably be doing what swans do – swimming about on

-about on the ponds.
-But today was part of egg-season, and the swans were all
+the ponds.
+But today was part of egg-season, and the swans were all on their

 where one of the keepers gave a really good talk, and then we wandered back